-Having grown up in Shetland with two older sisters, she studied teaching in Edinburgh and did her first year’s teaching at Skeld Primary, a small two-teacher school on the west side of Shetland.
+Having grown up in Shetland with two older sisters, she studied teaching in Edinburgh and did her probationary year at Skeld Primary, a small two-teacher school on the west side of Shetland.
 After a stint at a large primary school in West Lothian, Scotland, teaching a class of 30, she moved back to Shetland in summer 2015 to take the job at North Roe.
 “Though I’m not from North Roe, I feel like I’m a big part of a community,” she says.
 “That sense of community is so strong round here.
 When I’m at work, it’s like having another family.”

 Hannah is a teaching headmistress in what is officially a one-teacher school—though another teacher, Mrs Claire Robertson, comes in for a day and a half every week so that Hannah gets time to do admin.
 On this Thursday afternoon, we sit in for an hour to watch how simultaneously teaching nine pupils ranging from Primary One to Five actually works.

 On an an interactive whiteboard, the younger kids are filling in sections of a circle, learning about fractions.
 “You could pretend it’s a cake,” suggests Hannah.
 “Or will that make you too hungry?”
 When she leaves her little circle to help the older kids, the younger kids carry on, and vice versa.
 The vibe in the classroom is controlled, and peaceful, like the view out the window, looking out across the water to the island of Yell.

 “You’re trying to give everyone the right amount of challenge and support,” says Hannah.
 “It’s a challenge to teach different year groups, but you can tailor the learning to each child’s specific needs.
 And the children in the class very quickly adapt to it.
 The older ones especially enjoy it because they see themselves as little teachers, too.
 They’re always on hands to help the younger children with their learning, and it reinforces it for them.”